SteadyCellPhenotype/SteadyCellPhenotype.github.io/Documentation.md

 To make terminology precise and clear we will use one of our previously published models of intracellular iron metabolism
 <https://doi.org/10.1371/journal.pcbi.1005352>.
-Here we only will use
+We have selected a
-portion of the network termed *Iron Homeostasis Pathway* in the article (Hepcidin is excluded), which results in the network on six nodes.
-See image below.
+portion of the network termed *Iron Homeostasis Pathway* in the article (Fig 1.
+Intracellular iron network).
+Note that Hepcidin was excluded, which resulted in the network on six nodes (image below).
+We will also demonstrate functionalities and tools of the *SteadyCellPhenotype* on the full 24-node model (see Section [*SteadyCellPhenotype* tools](#tools)).

 ![Iron Model 2017.](Iron_core.png)

-# 2 *SteadyCellPhenotype* functionalities
+# 2 *SteadyCellPhenotype* tools